zhaofeng-shu33/pspartition-speed-compare/README.md

 We compare the running speed of 4 implementations for principal sequence of partition.

+n is the number of node and m is the number of edge for a graph.

-Two types of graph are used: Gaussian and Two-Level graph.
+Two types of graph are used: Gaussian ( n = m* m ) and Two-Level graph ( n = m^1.5 ).

-Average over 3 times on each datapoint.
+Average over 5 times on each datapoint.
 ![](gaussian.png)
 ![](two_level.png)

 ## Multi-processing
 ```shell
 python alg_speed.py --num_times=2 --node_size=200 --method=dt --total_times --multi_thread